Computer Networking Syllabus

 10 Test 2

-11 Introduction to ICMP PDU, ICMP types/codes, ICMP data fields, Intro to Transport protocols & UDP, UDP example, Port Numbers notes RFC 792, Ping man page, Traceroute man page, UDP RFC IP/ICMP capture, another ARP/IP/ICMP capture, UDP capture, traceroute example, ICMP/UDP video
+11 Introduction to ICMP PDU, ICMP types/codes, ICMP data fields, Intro to Transport protocols & UDP, UDP example, Port Numbers notes RFC 792, Ping man page, Traceroute man page, UDP RFC IP/ICMP capture, another ARP/IP/ICMP capture, UDP capture, traceroute example, traceroute capture, ICMP/UDP video

 13 Subnets and subnet masks notes Reading, linkedin video, Cisco Subnet article, subnet exercise